 Livestock Media - This option offers students an opportunity to acquire skills in journalism, advertising and public relations in addition to the fundamentals of animal science.
-Employment opportunities include working for a variety of media outlets such as print and virtual media, TV, radio, magazines, breed associations, or commodity organizations, as well as positions involved in public relations in the livestock industry.

-Meat Science - This option provides the opportunity to emphasize knowledge about the science concerning muscle biology and evaluation and processing of red meat.
-This option prepares students for a broad variety of career opportunities in the meat industry, including management, sales, meat inspection and meat marketing.
+Meat Science - This option provides the opportunity to emphasize knowledge about the science of muscle biology and evaluation and processing of red meat.